-The Basin Plan sets out water quality targets and target application zones in Schedule 11 of the Basin Plan (Tables 6-9).
+The Basin Plan sets out water quality targets and target application zones in Schedule 11.
 They provide a guideline for appropriate water quality required for environmental, social and economic outcomes in the Murray-Darling Basin for streams, rivers, lakes and wetlands.

 Groundwater specific water quality targets are not included in Schedule 11 of the Basin Plan.
-The salinity target listed in Schedule 11 of the Basin Plan is a surface water salinity target for the purpose of long-term salinity planning (s9.19 of the Basin Plan) and not appropriate for groundwater management.
+The salinity target listed in Schedule 11 of the Basin Plan is a surface water salinity target for the purpose of long-term salinity planning managing (s9.19) of the Basin Plan and not appropriate for groundwater management.
 Therefore, NSW has adopted alternative water quality targets to fulfil the requirements of the Basin Plan (s10.35B(3)).